Fairphone 3 is the 'ethical' smartphone you might actually buy

 Because the technology itself is so refined, and so mature, you would have to make an effort to produce a bad LCD display in 2019.
 That means there's little else to say about the 3's 5.7-inch, 18:9 full-HD screen, because it's perfectly fine.
 Colours are a little muted, but then I find that on a lot of Android devices without OLED screens.
 Viewing angles are great, as are the black levels.

 I have fewer nice things to say about the side-firing stereo speakers which rattle at higher volumes and even at max, are a tad weak.
 Nobody wants to be the asshole on public transport playing music without headphones but, if you're in a pinch at home, you want to be able to play tunes on your phone.
 On this?
 It'll be fine if you're close by, but it's not going to fill a room.
-Thankfully, there's that 3.5mm headphone jack, for those of us still clinging to the most valuable of input methods -- and Bluetooth, albeit only 4.2.
+Thankfully, there's that 3.5mm headphone jack, for those of us still clinging to the most valuable of input methods -- and Bluetooth (5.0).

 Inside the Fairphone 3, there's a Snapdragon 632 paired with Adreno 506 graphics and 4GB RAM.
 That's a spec that screams "lower mid-range," but honestly, many of us don't need the sort of power on offer on a flagship these days.
 If you're doing nothing more than texting, browsing the internet, using social media and watching video, this is a perfectly fine specification.
 And you would hope that it'll still have the power to keep doing those same things in five years' time.